Significant-Gravitas/AutoGPT/autogpt/README.md

   --override-directives           If specified, --constraint, --resource and
                                   --best-practice will override the AI's
-                                  directives instead of being appended to them --help                          Show this message and exit.
+                                  directives instead of being appended to them --component-config-file TEXT    Path to the json configuration file.
+  --help                          Show this message and exit.
 ```
 </details>